10 Notary Myths

 No. No. Double Notarized No. A notarized document simply means that the person who signed the document was verified by the notary to be that person.
 It means that the notary was presented with the proper identification and verified the signer’s identity and that the document was not signed under duress.
 A notarization alone does not make a document legal or binding.

-If you believed any of these myths about notaries and the signing services they provide — we hope this article has cleared them up.
+If you believed any of these 10 notary myths and the signing services they provide — we hope this article has cleared them up.
 When something isn’t completely understood, it’s fertile ground for myths and misconceptions.

 At National Paralegal & Notary (NPN), notaries and the signing services they provide are OUR business, and we’re happy to have the opportunity to provide some clarification.
 At NPN we operate as a national signing service, and have thousands of notaries across the country who are trained, experienced and ready to serve your clients.
 How can assist your company and its document signing needs?